 When asked if acupuncture hurts, Billups and Jeffries explained it similarly and stressed that the relief far exceeds any pain from the treatment.

 “It wasn’t that bad,” Billups said.
 “It’s not that painful.
 Sometimes you feel it more than others, depending on where it is or, I guess, how far they put the needle in.
 But it’s never really painful.
 It’s not something I was dreading like, ‘Oh man, I have to go get acupuncture today.’
 It’s not like that.”

 “It stings a little bit, but it’s not like they’re jabbing the needle in; they just tap it in,” Jeffries said.
 “Once the needle is in, it doesn’t really hurt.
 Overall, I wouldn’t say it hurts.
 It’s just a little bit of discomfort.”

-These days, Jeffries is a pro personnel scout for the Denver Nuggets.
+After retiring, Jeffries became a pro personnel scout for the Denver Nuggets.
 He said he has noticed that a number of Denver’s younger players use acupuncture as well, especially since Denver’s Director of Sports Medicine Steve Short is a trained acupuncturist.
-He encourages other athletes to be open to alternative medicine because he has seen that it can relieve pain and extend careers in some instances.
+He encourages other athletes to be open to alternative medicine because he’s seen that it can relieve pain and extend careers in some instances.

 “Each player should try to find a form of alternative medicine that might help them,” he said.
 “You have to be creative because you play so many games.
 It’s a long season.”

-Billups would also tell today’s NBA players to experiment with it.
+Billups would also tell today’s NBA players to experiment.